spotlightpa/poor-richard/content/news/2022-04-14-SPLGUVMONEY14.md

 Top donors who gave at least $25,000 at one time:

-- University City Housing Company ($500,000)
+- University City Housing Co. ($500,000)

 - John DiSanto ($100,000)

 - Galen E. Dreibelbis ($100,000)

-Corman, a state senator from Centre County, has received multiple six-figure donations over the past 15 months.
-His largest contributor was the political action committee of Bryn Mawr’s University City Housing Company.
+Corman, a state senator from Centre County, has received multiple six-figure donations over the last 15 months.
+His largest contributor was the political action committee of Bryn Mawr’s University City Housing Co.
 The company is run by Michael Karp, a major Philadelphia-area real estate developer.

-Tied for second place are five donors who have each given Corman $100,000: state Sen. John DiSanto’s political action committee; Galen E. Dreibelbis, a commercial and residential real-estate developer in Centre County who formerly served in the state legislature; Laura M. Pegula, a geologist and daughter of Terry Pegula, a Penn State University alumnus who runs a multimillion-dollar energy industry acquisition company; Sandra L. Poole, a designer with a Centre County home building company run by her husband, Robert Poole; and hotel developer, owner, and operator Lance Shaner.
+Tied for second place are five donors who have each given Corman $100,000: State Sen. John DiSanto’s political action committee; Galen E. Dreibelbis, a commercial and residential real-estate developer in Centre County who formerly served in the state legislature; Laura M. Pegula, a geologist and daughter of Terry Pegula, a Pennsylvania State University alumnus who runs a multimillion-dollar energy industry acquisition company; Sandra L. Poole, a designer with a Centre County home-building company run by her husband, Robert Poole; and hotel developer, owner, and operator Lance Shaner.

 His third-largest donor is a political action committee called Where America Started.
 The PAC’s largest donors last year were executives from construction, coal, and real estate companies.

 Corman has also moved $200,00 from his senatorial PAC, Friends of Jake Corman, to support his gubernatorial bid.
-His mother has also loaned his campaign $90,000.
+His mother has also lent his campaign $90,000.

 {{<picture src="external/kbttz9rh9b7phq9c44x9tghpn4.jpeg" description="Charlie Gerow has raised less than half a million dollars over the course of his campaign." caption="Charlie Gerow has raised less than half a million dollars over the course of his campaign." credit="Courtesy Charlie Gerow">}}